 Cheddar Walnut and Raisin Baked Apples.

 These baked apples will have your house smell like cinnamony goodness.
-Just pop them into the oven for 25 minutes until just tender.
-Enjoy as a sweet and savory, satisfying dessert.

 Here’s how to make this simple fall dessert: